 About the Program

-The National Institute of Dental and Craniofacial Research (NIDCR) sponsors a 12-month full-time or 12-month equivalent part-time Residency Program in Dental Public Health.
+The National Institute of Dental and Craniofacial Research (NIDCR) sponsors a 12-month full-time or 24-month part-time Fellowship Program in Dental Public Health.

 Faculty and Resources

-The Director and co-director of the Residency Program are Diplomates of the American Board of Dental Public Health.
-Training faculty are from the staff of the National Institute of Dental and Craniofacial Research and elsewhere, and include epidemiologists, clinical investigators, and statisticians.
+The Director of the Fellowship Program is a Diplomate of the American Board of Dental Public Health.
+Training faculty are from the staff of the National Institute of Dental and Craniofacial Research and elsewhere, and include epidemiologists, clinical investigators, public health analysts, and statisticians.
 In addition, qualified scientists in practically every area of biomedical, behavioral, and health services research are available for consultation.
-The entire resources of the NIDCR are available to residents, as are other supporting facilities of the National Institutes of Health (NIH).
+The entire resources of the NIDCR are available to fellows, as are other supporting facilities of the National Institutes of Health (NIH).
 These include a large scientific computer network, excellent medical libraries, and other research and educational services.
-Residents are eligible to attend seminars, guest lectures, and short courses offered at the NIH.
+Fellows are eligible to attend seminars, guest lectures, and short courses offered at the NIH.

 Applicants must be graduates of a school of dentistry accredited by the Commission on Dental Accreditation of the American Dental Association or the Commission on Dental Accreditation of Canada.
-Applicants who are graduates of a school of dentistry outside the U.S. must be deemed to have equivalent education as determined by the residency directors.
+Applicants who are graduates of a school of dentistry outside the U.S. must be deemed to have equivalent education as determined by the fellowship director.
 In addition, the applicant must have completed at least one academic year of advanced training and obtained a graduate degree in public health (MPH or equivalent) in an area related to the practice of public health.
+Examples of an equivalent public health degree could be a MHS, DrPH, or PhD in Epidemiology.
 The advanced graduate public health program must include biostatistics, epidemiology, health care policy and management, environmental health and behavioral sciences from an institution accredited by an agency recognized by the U.S. Department of Education.
-If the applicant’s public health training was completed in an institution outside of the U.S. or Canada that is deemed equivalent by the residency directors, two or more years (full-time equivalent) of advanced education in public health leading to a graduate degree are required.
+If the applicant’s public health training was completed in an institution outside of the U.S. or Canada that is deemed equivalent by the fellowship director, two or more years (full-time equivalent) of advanced education in public health leading to a graduate degree are required.
 The same content areas described above apply to public health graduates from outside the U.S.

-A limited number of stipends are available to support trainees who meet eligibility criteria.
-There are no tuition or application fees.
+A limited number of stipends are available to support trainees who meet eligibility criteria who are selected as full-time (12-month) DPH fellows.
+Stipends are NOT available for fellows selected as part-time (24-month) DPH fellows.
+Applicants for either the full-time or part-time DPH fellowship will not be charged an application fee.
+There are no registration fees or tuition for individuals selected into either the full-time or part-time DPH fellowship.
 Equal consideration is given to all applicants without regard to race, religion, color, national origin, sex, sexual orientation, political affiliation, or age.

 Application Form and Deadline